 Would you like to reinvent your career by changing industries or roles in your field?
 After completing an online Master of Business Administration program, you will have the knowledge and the tools you need for a career change.

 Skills You Can Transfer to a New Career: In your current position, you have a finite set of opportunities to develop the abilities you will need to keep rising in the corporate ranks throughout your career.
-Employers value these flexible, executive-level skills, which can immediately help you to transfer across functions, departments and even industries:
+Employers value the following flexible, executive-level skills, which can immediately help you to transfer across functions, departments and even industries:

 Team Building and Management: An extension of leadership, this involves managing from an operational, as well as a strategic perspective.
 It involves establishing objectives, coordinating and inspiring people, promoting teamwork, delegating responsibilities, resolving conflict, and evaluating performance.